Here’s the breakdown.

 - 1 How long do dragon fruit cuttings take to root?

-- 2 How often do you water dragon fruit cuttings?
+- 2 How often should I water my dragon fruit cuttings?

 - 3 How do you make dragon fruit grow faster?

-- 4 Does dragon fruit need a lot of water?
+- 5 Does dragon fruit need full sun?

-- 8 How long does it take for dragon fruit to grow?
+- 8 How long does it take for a dragon fruit tree to produce fruit?

 - 9 What month does dragon fruit bloom?